FlowFuse/node-red-dashboard/docs/user/dynamic-properties.md

 ```

 Will do the trick.
 Notice that we sometimes have to over-define the CSS selector to ensure that the style is applied correctly, overriding any underlying Vuetify/built-in stylesheets.

+The CSS itself can be defined in a `ui-template` node with a "CSS (Single Page)" or "CSS (All Pages)" scope.

+Note also that `msg.class` injection is still supported for legacy reasons, but it is recommended to use `ui_update.class` where possible.